matter-labs/l2-intro-demo/README.md

 ### 4. Create and deploy an ERC20 contract

 To showcase the compatibility with standards, we'll use the [OpenZeppeling contract wizard](https://wizard.openzeppelin.com/#erc20) to create an ERC20 contract.
+We'll choose an ERC20, Burnable, Pausable.
+We can take the contract and put it in the `contracts` folder as is (check out file [zkToken.sol](./contracts/zkToken.sol)).
+To compile the contract, we just have to run `yarn hardhat compile`.

 ### 5. Create and deploy an ERC721 contract